amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 <hr>

 ### # virtio spec & vhost protocol
-1 virtio spec: maintained by oasis, define how to create the control & data plane between guest & host: the buffer & vring layout in data plane is described in details in the specification.
+1 virtio spec (maintained by oasis): define how to create the control & data plane between guest & host, the layout of buffer & vring of virtio data plane is described in details in the specification.

 2 vhost protocol: allow virtio data plane implementation to be offloaded to somewhere for performance enhancement (implemented as user or host process).